ZCHAnalytics/terraform-associate-prep/README.md

 - defining outputs
 - migrating states to Terraform Cloud

-## Sample Configuration for Docker with WSL Ubuntu CLI
+## Simple Configuration for Docker with WSL Ubuntu CLI

 - creating conda environment
 - setting up and testing Docker environment
 - adding variables
 - adding outputs

-## Sample Configuration Files for Amazon Web Services
+## Simple Configuration Files for Amazon Web Services
  - code for initialising a docker NGINX engine
  - code for initialising an instance on Amazon Web Services
  - code for changing Ubuntu image in the infrastructure